 BetMGM Bonus Code 'SI1500' Offers $1,500 First Bet for Seattle vs New England

-The BetMGM bonus code 'SI1500' delivers a $1,500 First Bet for Sunday's Seattle vs New England showdown.
-New users can claim this welcome offer and receive bonus bets back if their first wager loses.
-This promotion highlights the best sportsbook promos available for Feb.
+The BetMGM bonus code 'SI1500' delivers a $1,500 First Bet for Sunday's Big Game between Seattle and New England.
+New users can claim this welcome offer by using the required bonus code when betting on this throwback showdown.
+Check out the latest sportsbook promos available through Feb.
 8.

-How the BetMGM bonus code works for Seattle vs New England betting
+How the BetMGM bonus code 'SI1500' works for Seattle vs New England betting

-The BetMGM bonus code 'SI1500' provides new users with protection on their first bet up to $1,500.
-After registering and making a minimum $10 deposit, place your first real money wager on any market for the Patriots-Seahawks matchup.
-If your bet wins, you keep all winnings and can withdraw them immediately.
+The BetMGM bonus code 'SI1500' provides new customers with protection on their first wager up to $1,500.
+If your initial bet on Seattle vs New England loses, BetMGM returns your stake in bonus bets.
+This offer requires a minimum $10 deposit and applies to any betting market for Sunday's game.

-If your first bet loses, BetMGM returns your stake as bonus bets up to $1,500.
-For wagers over $50, you receive five bonus bets each worth 20% of your original stake.
-For example, a losing $1,000 bet on New England to win would return five $200 bonus bets totaling $1,000.
+The bonus bet structure depends on your wager amount.
+Bets over $50 receive five separate bonus bets, each worth 20% of your original stake.
+Smaller wagers under $50 result in one bonus bet equal to your lost stake.

 - Minimum $10 deposit required to activate the offer.